murrple-1/reversegeocoding/README.markdown

 =======

 Author: Daniel Rodríguez Troitiño (drodrigueztroitino thAT yahoo thOT es)

+Updated by Murray Christopherson (murraychristopherson thAT gmail thOT com)

 This project could not have been done without the free data provided by GeoNames <http://geonames.org>.
 GeoNames data is licensed under a Creative